 There are two types of prison visits:

-Social visits- include visits from the friends and family members of the prisoners
+- Social visits from friends and family members of the prisoner

-Official visits are not included in a prisoner’s entitlement to social visits.
-These are additional visits allowed by prisoners on top of their monthly entitlement.
+Official visits are not counted as part of a prisoner’s entitlement to social visits.
+These are additional visits allowed by prisoners on top of their entitlement.

 How often can a prisoner have visitors?